 In Alaska, Eskimos render the Billiken in carvings as good luck charms.
 In Osaka, Japan, a wooden Billiken statue sits in Tsutenkaku Tower, where visitors rub his feet for good luck.
 And on the south side of Chicago, Ill. the school year can't start without the annual Bud Billiken Parade.

 How has the Billiken changed over the years?

-But at Saint Louis University, a Billiken has gone beyond simply being a lucky or happy person.
-SLU students have tied the school mascot to the University's Jesuit mission.
+SLU's mascot has gone through quite a few physical changes over the years, all of which have brought luck to Saint Louis University's sports teams and smiles to the faces of SLU fans.
+But at Saint Louis University, students have tied the school mascot to the University's Jesuit mission.
 Now being a Billiken is a way of life.
 See what they have to say in this video.